pbkabali/Weather-App/README.md

 ### Usage

-Open `./dist/index.html` in your browser
+Open `./dist/index.html` in your browser or run `npm run start` to launch the web-server

 ## Author